 - Academic Achievement: The Academic Achievement Indicator reflects how students are doing at meeting the state's proficiency goal, based on mean scale scores and percentile ranks of schools on Colorado's standardized assessments.
 This Indicator includes results from CMAS English language arts; CMAS mathematics; Colorado Spanish language arts (ACCESS); CMAS science; PSAT 9 & 10 and the alternate DLM/CoAlt assessments.
 Performance is determined overall by content area, as well as by disaggregated student groups.
 Disaggregated groups include English learners, free/reduced price lunch eligible, minority students, and students with disabilities. - Academic Growth: The Academic Growth Indicator reflects academic progress using the Colorado Growth Model.
 This Indicator reflects normative (median) growth: how the academic progress of the students in the school compared to that of other students statewide with a similar content proficiency score history or similar English language proficiency (ACCESS) score history.
 As is the case with the achievement indicator, results are calculated at both the overall level and for disaggregated student groups. - Postsecondary and Workforce Readiness: The Postsecondary and Workforce Readiness Indicator reflects student preparedness for college or careers upon completing high school.
 This indicator reflects student graduation rates, disaggregated graduation rates for historically disadvantaged students (free/reduced price lunch eligible, minority students, students with disabilities, English learners), dropout rates, Colorado SAT mean scale scores, and matriculation rates that represent the percent of high school graduates that go on to CTE programs, community colleges, or 4-year institutions.
-Additionally, industry credentials where provided by school districts as recognized by the Colorado Workforce Development Council, will be included in CTE and overall matriculation rates calculations.
+Additionally, industry credentials were provided by school districts as recognized by the Colorado Workforce Development Council, will be included in CTE and overall matriculation rates calculations.
 Similarly, college degrees earned during high school count towards matriculation rates.

-On-Track Growth (Forthcoming): While not currently included in the performance framework reports, it is a required performance indicator for inclusion in annually-determined school and district rating calculations: "Student academic growth to standards, based on students' progress toward meeting the state standards... or for students who meet grade-level expectations on the state standards, progress toward higher levels of achievement, if available, as measured by the statewide assessments."
+• On-Track Growth (Forthcoming): While not currently included in the performance framework reports, it is a required performance indicator for inclusion in annually-determined school and district rating calculations: "Student academic growth to standards, based on students' progress toward meeting the state standards... or for students who meet grade-level expectations on the state standards, progress toward higher levels of achievement, if available, as measured by the statewide assessments."
 22-11-204(1)(a)(III).
 This statutory requirement has led to the development of an On-Track Growth metric that measures whether a student is making enough growth to move towards grade level expectations.
-In fall 2019, the State Board of Education voted to include On Track Growth as a separate performance indicator for elementary and middle schools no sooner than the 2021 performance framework report release for information and 2022 for points.
+In fall 2019, the State Board of Education voted to include On-Track Growth as a separate performance indicator for elementary and middle schools no sooner than the 2021 performance framework report release for information and 2022 for points.
+Due to the COVID pandemic along with corresponding limitations in the availability of data; the initial timeline has been delayed.
+Additional information will be forthcoming.